Abu Ma'shar al-Balkhi: Life

-Abū Maʿshar was a native of Balkh, a town in the Balkh province of Afghanistan, approximately 74 kilometres (46 mi) to the south of the Amu Darya, one of the main bases of support of the Abbasid revolt in the early 8th century.
-Its population, as was generally the case in the frontier areas of the Arab conquest of Persia, remained culturally dedicated to its Sassanian and Hellenistic heritage.
+Abū Maʿshar was a native of Balkh, a town in the Balkh province of Afghanistan, approximately 74 kilometres (46 mi) south of the Amu Darya, one of the main bases of support of the Abbasid revolt in the early 8th century.
+Its population, as was generally the case in the frontier areas of the Arab conquest of Persia, remained culturally dedicated to its Sasanian and Hellenistic heritage.
 He probably came to Baghdad in the early years of the caliphate of al-Maʾmūn (r.
 813–833).
-According to al-Nadim's Al-Fihrist (10th century), he lived on the West Side of Baghdad, near Bab Khurasan, the northeast gate of the original city on the west Bank of the Tigris.
+According to al-Nadim's Al-Fihrist (10th century), he lived on the west side of Baghdad, near Bab Khurasan, the northeast gate of the original city on the west bank of the Tigris.

 Abū Maʿshar was a member of the third generation (after the Arab Conquest) of the Pahlavi-oriented Khurasani intellectual elite, and he defended an approach of a “most astonishing and inconsistent” eclecticism.
 His reputation saved him from religious persecution, although there is a report of one incident where he was whipped for his practice of astrology under the caliphate of al-Musta'in (r.
 862–866).

 He was a scholar of hadith, and according to biographical tradition, he only turned to astrology at the age of forty-seven (832/3).

 He became involved in a bitter dispute with al-Kindi (c.
 796–873), the foremost Arab philosopher of his time, who was versed in Aristotelism and Neoplatonism.
 It was his confrontation with al-Kindi that convinced Abū Maʿshar of the need to study “mathematics” in order to understand philosophical arguments.

 His foretelling of an event that subsequently occurred earned him a lashing ordered by the displeased Caliph al-Musta'in.
 "I hit the mark and I was severely punished."

 Al-Nadim includes an extract from Abū Maʿshar's book on the variations of astronomical tables, which describes how the Persian kings gathered the best writing materials in the world to preserve their books on the sciences and deposited them in the Sarwayh fortress in the city of Jayy in Isfahan.
 The depository continued to exist at the time al-Nadim wrote in the 10th century.

 Amir Khusrav mentions that Abū Maʿshar came to Benaras (Varanasi) and studied astronomy there for ten years.

 Abū Maʿshar is said to have died at the age of 98 (but a centenarian according to the Islamic year count) in Wāsiṭ in eastern Iraq, during the last two nights of Ramadan of AH 272 (9 March 866).

-Abū Maʿshar was a Persian nationalist, studying Sassanid-era astrology in his "Kitab al-Qeranat" to predict the imminent collapse of Arab rule and the restoration of Iranian rule.
+Abū Maʿshar was a Persian nationalist, studying Sasanian-era astrology in his "Kitab al-Qeranat" to predict the imminent collapse of Arab rule and the restoration of Persian rule.